NCOIL Adopts Five New Model Laws at Annual Meeting in San Antonio

 Urges the Importance of Protecting Loved Ones

-NCOIL CEO, Commissioner Tom Considine, said, “Having sufficient life insurance coverage is an important component of a sound financial plan and provides resiliency during unexpected times.”
-He continued, “Two common misconceptions surrounding life insurance are that it is expensive and that it is not needed.
+NCOIL CEO, Commissioner Tom Considine, said, “Sufficient life insurance coverage is an important aspect of a well-rounded financial plan and there are a variety of options that can work for people from all different walks of life.
+Two common misconceptions surrounding life insurance are that it is expensive and that it is not needed.
 However, many people can be insured for the price of a daily cup of coffee.”

-“NCOIL urges consumers to consult with their financial advisor to get a quote to find a plan that fits their needs and budget.
-Consumers can choose from among many different varieties of life insurance.
-With the innovations in product development, consumers can now buy policies that also cover long term care needs from the same benefit.
-Everyone should understand the benefits of life insurance and the risks of going without it,” Considine concluded.
+“We at NCOIL urge consumers to consult with their financial advisor and find a plan that fits their needs and budget.
+It’s vital that everyone understands the benefits of life insurance and the risks of going without it,” Considine concluded.

 Additional information and resources about Life Insurance Awareness Month can be found at https://lifehappenspro.org/life-insurance-awareness-month